Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/training_tricks.rst

 For a more detailed explanation of SWA and how it works, read `this post <https://pytorch.org/blog/pytorch-1.6-now-includes-stochastic-weight-averaging>`__ by the PyTorch team.

-.. seealso:: The :class:`~lightning.pytorch.callbacks.StochasticWeightAveraging` callback
+.. seealso:: The :class:`~lightning_pytorch.callbacks.StochasticWeightAveraging` callback

 .. testcode::